Prolozone® Glastonbury

 What is Prolozone®?

 The Prolozone® solution is created by taking the basic prolotherapy solution (dextrose and Novocaine) and adding some B vitamins and other homeopathic ingredients to help support cell nutrition and function.
-The oxygen and ozone gas also helps improve cell function.
+The oxygen and ozone gas also help improve cell function.
 Our cells need oxygen to work properly, of course!

 What Are Prolozone® Treatments?